vivhubb/hangman/README.md

 * [Github](https://github.com/) - used for creating and storing the repository of the project
 * [Gitpod](https://gitpod.io/) - used for creating and trialing the code
 * [Visual Studio Code](https://code.visualstudio.com/) - code editor used to create initial version of the project
-* [PowerShell](https://www.powershellgallery.com/) - task automation and configuration management program used to build and test solutions
+* [PowerShell](https://www.powershellgallery.com/) - command line program used to test partial code correctness and bug solutions

 [JUMP to TOP](#table-of-contents)